podviaznikov/podviaznikov.com/journal.md

 Few things disturb me in what I've noticed:

-- as I said, there are always _two_ camps.
-And discussed issue  used for polarization and delaminating line of the conflict
+- As I said, there are always _two_ camps.
+And discussed issue  used for polarization and delaminating line of the conflict.
-- the discussion is mostly emotional and not rational.
-It's usually about expressing emotions and fears, but not understanding what happened
+- The discussion is mostly emotional and not rational.
+It's usually about expressing emotions and fears, but not understanding what happened.
-- the discussion is mostly about individual people and blame.
-The blame would be assigned to the discussed individuals, and no effort would be made to identify underlying structural real reasons for the discussed situation
+- The discussion is mostly about individual people and blame.
+The blame would be assigned to the discussed individuals, and no effort would be made to identify underlying structural real reasons for the discussed situation.
-- the discussion is usually about past and not the future.
+- The discussion is usually about past and not the future.
 I've heard a lot of arguments about why some person was wrong.
 But I never heard ideas or what _to do_ about the issue.
-What actions each one and all of us should take to solve the problem
+What actions each one and all of us should take to solve the problem.

 There are different functions that conversation perform.
 Informational exchange, emotional exchange, probing of what our peers think and into our "normality."